shovanroyUSA/shovanroyUSA/README.md

 # Hi there!
-I'm Shovan Roy 👋
+I'm Shovan Roy.
+PhD candidate 👋

 ## About Me
-I am a **Validation Engineer** with a passion for ensuring the highest quality in system designs.
-My expertise lies in leveraging advanced verification methodologies to deliver robust solutions.
+Shovan Roy is a PhD candidate at Tennessee Tech University.
+His interest in Cybersecurity and Zero Trust.

 ## Interests
 - **SystemVerilog**: I love exploring its features and capabilities, especially in the context of hardware verification.